 Although I've always loved dogs, I didn't have one when I moved to Tennessee in 1991.
-I wanted one of course, but my life was so busy it seemed easier to do without.
+I wanted one. of course, but my life was so busy it seemed easier to do without.
 Besides, my days were anything but dogless.
-I was living on the A-show Hunter Jumper circuit and dogs were everywhere.
+I was living on the A-show Hunter Jumper circuit.
+Dogs were everywhere.

 My bosses had dogs,

 |Jennifer and Holiday|

 In fact, it often seemed as if there were more dogs at horse shows than there were horses.